microsoft/DeepSpeed/README.md

 # Installation

-The quickist way to get started with DeepSpeed is via pip, this will install the latest release of DeepSpeed which is not tied to specific PyTorch or CUDA versions.
+The quickest way to get started with DeepSpeed is via pip, this will install the latest release of DeepSpeed which is not tied to specific PyTorch or CUDA versions.
 By default, all of DeepSpeed's C++/CUDA ops will be built just-in-time (JIT) using [torch's JIT C++ extension loader that relies on